 Extended Education is self-supporting.
 This means that enrollments in courses must be sufficient to pay salaries and other expenses.
 The following refund procedures have been adopted according to the formula for refunds established in Title V of the California Administrative Code.

-If for any reason, you find it impossible to complete the course for which you are registered, you must inform the College of Extended Education & Global Engagement by completing and submitting the drop form, and if applicable, petition of the student.
+If for any reason, you find it impossible to complete the course for which you are registered, you must inform the College of Extended Education & Global Engagement by completing and submitting the Drop form, and if applicable, a Petition of the Student form.
+These forms may be emailed to Extended Education or mailed to CEEGE, Cal Poly Humboldt, 1 Harpst St., Arcata, CA 95521.
 Please allow two to four weeks to receive refund.